Diet Supplement Reviews

 There are a few common ingredients that you’ll find time and again.
 These include green tea extract, caffeine, garcinia cambogia, hoodia gordonii, raspberry ketones, chromium, synephrine, yohimbe and glucomannan.
 Each is supposed to work in a different manner.
 Some are clinically proven and others are nothing more than a “fad”.

-Green Tea Extract – Green tea extract is pulled from green tea leaves.
-You may think you can just drink a cup everyday to boost metabolism, but the extract equals hundreds of cups of tea when used in a diet supplement.
-This ingredient is one of the few on the market today that is clinically proven to help boost metabolism, especially when combined with caffeine.
-“Consumption of GTCs has been shown to increase fat oxidation and energy expenditure, particularly if combined with caffeine.
-This effect was seen in both sedentary and physically active individuals during exercise.
-Thermogenic properties of green tea seem to be beyond that explained by its caffeine content,” offers a study review in Antioxidants in Sports Nutrition.
+Green tea extract is pulled from green tea leaves.
+You may think you can just drink a cup everyday to boost metabolism, but it takes about 6/7 cups to equal 1,600 milligrams of green tea.
+This ingredient is one of the few shown to help boost metabolism, especially when combined with caffeine.
+According to Antioxidants in Sports Nutrition, “consumption of GTCs has been shown to increase fat oxidation and energy expenditure, particularly if combined with caffeine.”

-Caffeine – Another clinically proven weight-loss ingredient is caffeine.
-This stimulant is likely the most heavily consumed stimulant out there today.
-“Caffeine works by increasing the rate of fatty acid metabolism, and decreasing the rate of carbohydrate (glucose) metabolism during aerobic exercise.
-Every study done on the effects of caffeine during aerobic exercise that has measured muscle glycogen levels, has found that glycogen is spared after ingestion of only 150 to 250 mg of caffeine,” says the International Sports Science Association.
+Another clinically proven ingredient is caffeine.
+According to International Sports Science Association, “caffeine works by increasing the rate of fatty acid metabolism, and decreasing the rate of carbohydrate (glucose) metabolism during aerobic exercise.
+Every study done on the effects of caffeine during aerobic exercise that has measured muscle glycogen levels, has found that glycogen is spared after ingestion of only 150 to 250 mg of caffeine.”

-Raspberry Ketones – There is no strong clinical background for raspberry ketones.
-A study published in the journal Alternative and Complementary Therapies states it simply enough, “…reliable research on the use of raspberry ketone for any health condition in humans is currently lacking.”
+A study published in the journal Live Science states it simply enough, “…reliable research on the use of raspberry ketone for any health condition in humans is currently lacking.”

-Glucomannan – Glucomannan is a fiber that may help improve your chances of weight-loss.
-According to the journal Nutrition, “The average fiber intake of adults in the United States is less than half recommended levels.”
-That means you need to add more fiber with a diet supplement or via food intake.
-The study goes on to say, “Increasing consumption of dietary fiber with fruits, vegetables, whole grains, and legumes across the life cycle is a critical step in stemming the epidemic of obesity found in developed countries.
+Glucomannan is a fiber that may help improve your chances of weight-loss.
+According to the journal Nutrition, “The average fiber intake of adults in the United States is less than half recommended levels,” “Increasing consumption of dietary fiber with fruits, vegetables, whole grains, and legumes across the life cycle is a critical step in stemming the epidemic of obesity found in developed countries.
 The addition of functional fiber to weight-loss diets should also be considered as a tool to improve success.”
-Diet supplement reviews fall on both sides of the fence with this one.

 Do Diet Supplements Work?